mustafa-ahmed1118/Wordle-CSI3140-Group21/docs/design_system.md

 Our `index.html` file displays our board and all core game elements.
 We know that our board will be 6 rows and 5 columns, so the board was coded within our HTML file.
 Each block in each column was created in the HMTL file, with it's own set id, to keep track of each position in the JS document.

 The streak counter is placed above the game board as a regular text output.
 The leaderboard is placed in the top left corner of the screen as a fixed side-bar that outputs an ordered list of scores.
 Both elements have unique ids for styling and are dynamically updated as the game is played.

+### SQL

+Our `query.sql` file includes queries to create 2 tables for our "wordle_game" database, WordList and Leaderboard.
+It contains a list full of strings which are randomly queried.
+Leaderboard stores the name and score of the top 10 streaks.

 ### PHP